ZoneMinder/zmeventnotification/README.md

 ### Making sure everything is running (in manual mode)

-- I am assuming you have downloaded the 2 files to your current directory in the step below
+- I am assuming you have downloaded the  files to your current directory in the step below
+- Make sure you do a `chmod a+x ./zmeventnotification.pl`
 - Start the event server manually first using `sudo -u www-data ./zmeventnotification.pl --config ./zmeventnotification.ini` (Note that if you omit `--config` it will look for `/etc/zmeventnotification.ini` and if that doesn't exist, it will use default values) and make sure you check syslogs to ensure its loaded up and all dependencies are found.
 If you see errors, fix them.
 Then exit and follow the steps below to start it along with Zoneminder.
 Note that the `-u www-data` runs this command with the user id that apache uses (in some systems this may be `apache` or similar).
 It is important to run it using the same user id as your webserver because that is the permission zoneminder will use when run as a daemon mode.

 - Its is HIGHLY RECOMMENDED that you first start the event server manually from terminal, as described above and not directly dive into daemon mode (described below) and ensure you inspect syslog to validate all logs are correct and THEN make it a daemon in ZoneMinder.
 If you don't, it will be hard to know what is going wrong.
 See the [debugging](https://github.com/pliablepixels/zmeventserver#debugging-and-reporting-problems) section later that describes how to make sure its all working fine from command line.

 ### Running it as a daemon so it starts automatically along with ZoneMinder

-- Move `zmeventnotification.pl` to `/usr/bin` (or `/usr/local/bin` or whichever directory your other ZM perl scripts are installed)
+- Move `zmeventnotification.pl` to `/usr/bin` (or `/usr/local/bin` or whichever directory your other ZM perl scripts are installed).
 - Move `zmeventnotification.ini` to `/etc`
+- If you are using hook scripts, move the hook scripts to the path you specified in your ini file.
+Make sure they are executable.

 **NOTE** : Starting version 1.32.0 of ZoneMinder, you now have an option to directly enable this daemon as an option directly in the settings of Options->Systems.
 Just enable "OPT_USE_EVENTNOTIFICATION" and you are all set.
 **The rest of this section is NOT NEEDED for 1.32.0 and above!**